Registration / Re-registration

 You must register under French citizenship.

-I have been on a break from my studies for over two years.
+I have been on a break from my studies for more than two years.
 What should I do?

-You must submit a request for authorization to resume your studies to theUniversity’s Continuing Education Officeto determine whether you qualify for undergraduate or graduate programs, which may be eligible for funding.
+You must submit a request for authorization to resume your studies to theUniversity’s Continuing Education Officeto determine whether you qualify for undergraduate or continuing education—which may be eligible for funding.

 While waiting for a response from another educational institution, I enrolled at the University of Montpellier.
-What should I do if I change my mind about continuing my studies?
+What should I do if I change my mind about my future studies?

-You must contact the admissions office as soon as possible to request cancellation and a refund of tuition fees.
-You are automatically entitled to a refund if you submit a written request before August 25, 2025.
-However, refund requests for cancellations submitted on or after August 26, 2025, must be reviewed by a committee based on specific criteria and may be denied if sufficient supporting documentation is not provided.
+You must contact the admissions office as soon as possible to request cancellation of your enrollment and a refund of tuition fees.
+You are automatically entitled to a refund if you submit a written request before August 24, 2026.
+However, refund requests for cancellations submitted on or after August 25, 2026, must be reviewed by a committee based on specific criteria and may be denied if sufficient supporting documentation is not provided.

-Please note: Requesting to cancel your registration and withdrawing from an admissions platform (Parcoursup, eCandidat, MonMaster, etc.) are two separate procedures.
-Any request to cancel your registration must be submitted to the registration office of your academic department.
+Please note: Requesting cancellation of enrollment and withdrawing from an admissions platform (Parcoursup, eCandidat, MonMaster, etc.) are two separate procedures.
+Any request to cancel enrollment must be submitted to the enrollment office of your UFR.

 Check with your registrar’s office; the transfer process must follow a specific procedure.
-The transfer is subject to the approval of both university administrators.
+The transfer is subject to the approval of the heads of both institutions.

 What happens if I don’t register by the deadline?